 For this article in our PPM series, we are examining the difference between IPM and PPM printers.
 Furthermore, we’ll also explore IPM printing including IPM meaning, IPM metric, and learn how to calculate IPM speed.
 This series will help you understand how your printer works and the speed of your printer.

 Images per minute (IPM) and pages per minute (PPM) are the two most common speed metrics used for printers.
 Your printing time depends on a few different elements, such as cartridges and paper quality.

-You can find both PPM and IPM measurements on the specs section of your printer.
+You can find PPM and IPM measurements in the specs section of your printer.
 This section will include details about your printer, including a speed figure measured in either IPM or PPM.
-Both IPM and PPM are used to calculate print speeds, however, they don’t use the same calculation when printing.
+Both IPM and PPM are used to calculate print speeds.
+However, they don’t use the same calculation when printing.

 What is the difference?

 Previously, we discussed how PPM measures the print speed of a regular sheet of paper.
 This calculation doesn’t include graphics or complex images.
 So, if you plan on printing graphics or complex images; the PPM speed may not be accurate.